marcinzh/turbolift/docs/src/main/mdoc/advanced/labelled.md

 # Labelled Effects

-Ability to label effects, is very rarely found feature in effect systems.
+Ability to label effects, is a very rarely found feature in effect systems.
 That's a shame, because without it, there is no true modularity.

 Related reading: